BROOKLYN

 Learn more about yourself through the medium of the written word.

 Are you passionate about a subject that raises more questions than it answers?
-If you want to grasp novels, short stories and poetry with a critical understanding — create with a distinct voice all your own — then our english degree programs on our Long Island campus is a perfect fit.
+If you want to grasp novels, short stories and poetry with a critical understanding — and create with a distinct voice all your own — then our Department of English is a perfect fit for you.

-For English students at St. Joseph's University, studying texts is just the beginning.
-With faculty who help you develop writing skills and a greater perspective, you will find a deep connection with classics novels, films and art.
+For students in English programs at St. Joseph's University, studying texts is just the beginning.
+With faculty who help you develop writing skills and a greater perspective, you will find a deep connection with classic novels, films and art.
 We have a vibrant community of readers, writers and scholars who engage the world around them as students of literature.

-By building bridges between canonical authors such as Chaucer, Shakespeare, Milton and Mark Twain and the marginalized yet valuable perspectives of diverse ethnic, religious and LGBT communities, the Department of English at St. Joseph’s University provides a rich and compelling literary education.
+By building bridges between canonical authors such as Chaucer, Shakespeare, Milton and Mark Twain, and the marginalized yet valuable perspectives of diverse ethnic, religious and LGBT communities, the Department of English at St. Joseph’s University provides a rich and compelling literary education.
 We offer numerous courses that develop writing skills, including creative writing, scriptwriting, magazine writing, and advanced expository writing.
-We also have an exciting Film/Media Studies track.
+We also have an exciting film/media minor.

 While our accomplished professors bring wide-ranging interests and expertise to the table, all are committed to providing English majors with the skills and understanding of literature necessary to succeed in fulfilling careers and intellectual pursuits.
 Majors are accepted into graduate programs in English literature, literary theory, law, education and library science.

-Students opting to take the minor must complete 18 credits in English, American or world literature (anything above ENG 112).
-Twelve of these English course credits must be at or above the 200 level.
+Students opting to minor in English must complete 18 credits in English, American or world literature (anything above ENG 112).
+Twelve of these course credits must be at or above the 200 level.

-Many students choose to combine the English major with our adolescence education or child study programs, which prepare them to teach at the elementary and secondary levels.
-English majors who take the child study concentration track obtain valuable classroom experience as student teachers in New York City public and parochial schools.
+Many students choose to combine their interests in English with a major in child study, preparing them to teach at the elementary level.
+Child study majors who choose English as their area of concentration obtain valuable classroom experience as student teachers across Long Island's public and parochial schools.

 Get Social